I wanted to make my Thyroid Pharmacist community aware of a recent development regarding thyroid medications.

 Last week I shared on Instagram that the FDA was planning to remove natural desiccated thyroid medications like Armour and NP Thyroid from the market and that we needed to take action and speak out to ensure that this didn’t happen!

 I need to be honest here – I regret not acting sooner.
-Back in 2022, when the FDA first determined that animal-derived compounded meds were “biologics,” I was invited to join a call to discuss the matter and to see if we could ask the FDA to reverse this decision.
+Back in 2022, when the FDA first determined that animal-derived compounded medications were “biologics,” I was invited to join a call to discuss the matter and to see if we could ask the FDA to reverse this decision.

 After all, most drugs that are classified as biologics are new, bio-engineered injectable products like gene therapies, vaccines, and monoclonal antibodies.